 Creating sub-collections is also not completely straightforward, as this has be done when you are editing/creating your sites navigation menu, not in the collections creation or edit page.

 Managing your inventory is made easier in Shopify as they have created an inventory page, which allows you to quickly update your stock inventory.
-If you need to edit anything other than this such as the title or price, then you will need to go back in and edit the product.
+If you want to make changes to the pricing, SKU code or any other field from the product, then you can select the products you want to edit from the product overview screen and then click the edit product button, which allows you to make updates in bulk.

 The add new product page in Wix is very similar to Shopify, in terms of being a very simple, single page layout.
 What is slightly different, is that you pick whether you want to add a digital or physical product before you are taken to the add new product page.